 It may be possible, however, to exploit additional regularities/compressibilities in the space of solutions, through indirect search in weight space.
 Instead of evolving large NNs directly (Sec.
-6.6), one can sometimes greatly reduce the search space by evolving compact encodings of NNs, e.g., through Lindenmeyer Systems (Lindenmayer, 1968; Jacob et al., 1994), graph rewriting (Kitano, 1990), Cellular Encoding (Gruau et al., 1996), and HyperNEAT (D'Ambrosio and Stanley, 2007; Stanley et al., 2009; Clune et al., 2011) (extending NEAT; Sec.
-6.6).
-This helps to avoid overfitting (compare Sec.
-5.7.3, 5.22) and is closely related to the topics of regularisation and MDL (Sec.
-4.3).
+6.6), one can sometimes greatly reduce the search space by evolving compact encodings of NNs, e.g., through Lindenmeyer Systems (Lindenmayer, 1968; Jacob et al., 1994), graph rewriting (Kitano, 1990), Cellular Encoding (Gruau et al., 1996), NeuroEvolution of Augmenting Topologies (NEAT) (Stanley and Miikkulainen, 2002), and HyperNEAT (D'Ambrosio and Stanley, 2007; Stanley et al., 2009; Clune et al., 2011).

 A general approach (Schmidhuber, 1995) for both SL and RL seeks to compactly encode weights of large NNs (Schmidhuber, 1997) through programs written in a universal programming language (Gödel, 1931; Church, 1936; Turing, 1936; Post, 1936).
 Often it is much more efficient to systematically search the space of such programs with a bias towards short and fast programs (Levin, 1973b; Schmidhuber, 1995, 1997, 2004), instead of directly searching the huge space of possible NN weight matrices.
 A previous universal language for encoding NNs was assembler-like (Schmidhuber, 1995).
 More recent work uses more practical languages based on coefficients of popular transforms (Fourier, wavelet, etc).
 In particular, RNN weight matrices may be compressed like images, by encoding them through the coefficients of a discrete cosine transform (DCT) (Koutník et al., 2010, 2013).
 Compact DCT-based descriptions can be evolved through NES or CoSyNE (Sec.
 6.6).
 An RNN with over a million weights learned (without a teacher) to drive a simulated car in the TORCS driving game (Loiacono et al., 2009, 2011), based on a high-dimensional video-like visual input stream (Koutník et al., 2013).
 The RNN learned both control and visual processing from scratch, without being aided by UL.
-(Of course, UL might help to generate more compact image codes (Sec.
-6.4, 4.2) to be fed into a smaller RNN, to reduce the overall computational effort.)
+(Of course, UL might help to generate more compact image codes to be fed into a smaller RNN, to reduce the overall computational effort.)